Why do Muslims fast? Harm to health or healing from diseases? Muslims strictly observe traditions and covenants. Muslim fasting when you can eat.

 What makes Ramadan special?

-The Holy Quran was sent down in Ramadan.
+The Holy Quran was revealed in Ramadan.

 When is Ramadan?

-Why do Muslims fast in Ramadan?
+Why do Muslims fast during Ramadan?

-Do daily fasting times vary by country?
+Do daily fasting hours vary by country?

 What kind of worship is performed only in Ramadan?